 Recipe

-Create a paste using a 1:1 ratio of baking soda and water—add more water as necessary to make a spreadable consistency.
-Once you have your paste, mix in 1 tbsp of dishwashing detergent—again, we suggest using Dawn.
+Create a paste using a 1:1 ratio of baking soda and water — add more water as necessary to achieve a spreadable consistency.
+Once you have your paste, mix in 1 tbsp of dishwashing detergent — again, we suggest using Dawn.

 Cleaning Procedure

-1. Apply the mixture to your glass shower door and other areas with soap scum buildup.
-Let sit for 15 minutes, then gently scrub the area with a clean, soft bristle brush.
+- Apply the mixture to your glass shower door and other areas with soap scum buildup.
+Let it sit for 15 minutes, then gently scrub the area with a clean, soft-bristle brush.

 3. Borax Cleaning Solution